CMS finalizes key rules to enhance behavioral health services for rural and tribal communities

 Recognizing these challenges, CMS has previously implemented temporary extensions and grace periods, allowing certain facilities, particularly Indian Health Service (IHS) and tribal facilities, to claim Medicaid reimbursement for services provided outside the clinic’s physical boundaries.
 These temporary measures, especially prevalent during the COVID-19 public health emergency, highlighted the need for more permanent solutions to enhance care accessibility.

-CMS’s proposed mandatory exception for IHS/tribal clinics
+CMS’s new mandatory exception for IHS/tribal clinics

-The proposed mandatory exception is comprehensive in its scope, designed to address the specific needs of IHS and tribal healthcare facilities.
+The mandatory exception is comprehensive in its scope, designed to address the specific needs of IHS and tribal healthcare facilities.
 Key aspects of this exception include:

 - Applicability to all states that cover the clinic services benefit.